 The 3 C's

 Parents choose St. Henry Catholic School over numerous other high performing public and private schools because of the unique blend of academic and interpersonal focuses.
 Everyone - school staff, parents, students, and community members are connected, confident, and contributing.

 These core values, called “The 3 C’s”, are embedded into the mission and integrated into curriculum and school culture.
 They are part of every school day.
 Teachers work one-to-one with children to help overcome any challenge.
-This is what makes St. Henry School exemplary.
-A focus on connectedness, confidence, and contribution is built into every lesson, program, and activity.
+This is what makes St. Henry Catholic School exemplary.
+A focus on being connected, confidence, and contribution is built into every lesson, program, and activity.
 They’re not designed to increase test scores or academics, rather those outcomes flow from children feeling welcome, safe, and most of all, ready to learn.

 the tradition of the Catholic Church and the Benedictine Sisters who started